-Endoscopy is a multidisciplinary department, encompassing the needs of both the inpatient and outpatient population from neonate through geriatric.
+Endoscopy is a multidisciplinary department, encompassing the needs of both the inpatient and outpatient population.
 Endoscopy services include diagnostic and therapeutic gastrointestinal and pulmonary procedures.
 The Anesthesia Department provides anesthesia services for the majority of the procedures.
 The endoscopy department averages approximately 14,000 procedures each year.

-There is a minimum six-week (one to one) orientation period with a preceptor and ongoing training and education that follows.
+There is a minimum eight-week (one to one) orientation period with a preceptor and ongoing training and education that follows.
 Work hours vary with 8 and 10 hour shifts each day, including some part-time and unit-based registry.
-The department is open Monday through Friday from 6:30 a.m. to 6:30 p.m. with staff being on-call after hours and weekends for emergencies.
+The department is open Monday through Friday from 6:30 a.m. to 6 p.m. with staff being on-call after hours and weekends for emergencies.

 Our nurses continually strive to provide the highest level of care to our patients while maintaining their dignity and privacy.
 We recognize that each person comes to us with differences and our goal is to meet their individual needs.